dsklopp/guru-sensu/README.md

 Configuration cookbook for Sensu.
 This cookbook is meant for deploying a Sensu Server and Client with all the bells and whistles normally attributed of such an installation.

-I would like to thank Sean Porter for much of the inspiration for this cookbook.
-This cookbook is a rewrite (with quite a bit of borrowing from Sean) that better fits deployments.
+I would like to thank Sean Porter's chef-monitor cookbook for much of the inspiration for this variant.
+This cookbook is a complete rewrite that better fits deployments.
+Having said that, the bulk of this cookbook is tightly coupled with Sean's original chef-sensu cookbook.

 ## Architecture
 Sensu is a naturally distributed application.
 This cookbook was designed to reflect that design.